-Friends of the 9th Avenue terminal
+Friends of the 9th Avenue Terminal

 - This is the sale of public land that belongs to all Californians so there should be greater public involvement.
 We need to make sure this is a smart investment. - This process lacks a feedback mechanism.
-There should be more collaboration and input from the community before the proposed Project goes to the Planning Commission.
+There should be more collaboration and input from the community before the Plan goes to the Planning Commission.
 The process should be iterative. - The developer was granted the exclusive development rights because they said they would follow the Estuary Policy Plan or do a charrette.
-They have not followed through with this proposed Project.
-The City does not want to discuss alternative plans, only wants a reaction to the specific/existing proposed Project.
+They have not followed through with this Plan.
+The City does not want to discuss alternative Plans, only wants a reaction to specific/existing Plans.

-- The original artisan village plan was a dense development but it took into account the 5th Avenue community. - This proposed Project does not "bring downtown Oakland to the waterfront."
+- The original artisan village plan was a dense development but it took into account the 5th Ave. community. - This Plan does not "bring downtown Oakland to the waterfront."
 Downtown Oakland does not have 20-story buildings except a few isolated towers. - The retail space is in the center of the development and difficult to access.
 It is far from parking. - Are the buildings built on podiums?
-(Garage on ground floor with landscaping on top) - 9th Avenue terminal is the last one of its kind and it is unacceptable to knock it down.
-It creates historic connectivity to help with the atmosphere of the area. - The proposed Project knocks down too much of the terminal.
-It is inappropriate to say the 9th Avenue terminal will be preserved when the proposed Project includes a proposal to knock down the majority of the building.
+(Garage on ground floor with landscaping on top) - 9th Ave.
+Terminal is the last one of its kind and it is unacceptable to knock it down.
+It creates historic connectivity to help with the atmosphere of the area. - The Plan knocks down too much of the Terminal.
+It is inappropriate to say the 9th Ave.
+Terminal will be preserved when the Plan includes a proposal to knock down the majority of the building.
 This reduces opportunities for obtaining historic tax credits; work with the proper agencies early and often in order to get the credit.
 The volume, shape, presence, and massing of the current building should be respected.
-Even rebuilding part of the terminal is not authentic. - Grass/open space in place of the terminal would be on a slab/pier, not on the ground.
+Even rebuilding part of the Terminal is not authentic. - Grass/open space in place of the terminal would be on a slab/pier, not on the ground.
 The City says that the pier cannot be reused, but it would need to be fixed in order to use the pier for grass space.
 The structure was built to hold the weight of trucks; it is "over built" for mixed reuse. - How do you define green space?
 Does it mean publicly accessible?
 Is the space between the buildings or the roadway median strips counted? - Large events: will public events be allowed there?
 Amplified music would have limited use next to residences.
 There is a conflict of interest having open spaces near the buildings. - This is an upscale development, how will that affect access to the waterfront for the less wealthy?
 Open space should feel open, with visual connections and visual cues.
 This feels like it is cutting off the coast. - The development creates a "wall" along the Embarcadero to prevent public access. - Does the purchase price go up based on the number of units?
 If the number of units goes up the potential profit for the developer goes up.
 The price should reflect that.